Keaton-Brewster/Team-Profile-Generator/README.md

   ## Description

 Have you ever needed to create a page that highlights your project team in a pleasing, professional way?
 Then you have needed this application.
-Driven by node.js and the command line, this simple application will take in all the information about your team that you can think of, and dynamically generate a professionaly, pollished page to highlight each team member.
+Driven by node.js and the command line, this simple application will take in all the information about your team that you can think of, and dynamically generate a professional, polished page to highlight each team member.

   ---